martinandert/react-inline/README.md

 ## Usage

 React Inline provides both an API and a [command line interface](#cli).
 Typically, the CLI will be all you need.
-But let's start with the API first because it explains the CLI's foundation.
+But let's start with the API first because it is the CLI's foundation.

 ### API